jaredrhod/ai-marketing-skills/README.md

 ## How to use this

 Two ways, pick whichever fits.
-Both do the same job: make your AI read the right context before it writes a word, which is the entire point.
+Both do the same job: make your AI read the right context before it writes a word.
+I call that [AI Priming](https://jaredrhod.com/ai-priming), and it is the entire point.
+These files are ready-made priming stacks for marketing work.
 Everything is bundled in the **`jaredrhod-marketing/`** folder.

 ### Option 1: Install it as a Claude skill (fastest)